the8Kengineer/chessagon-app/_pages/privacypolicy.md

 All Rights Reserved by SiliconLoom, LLC
 <br>
 <br>
-This document was last updated on February, 19th, 2020
+This document was last updated on March, 20th, 2020